Back

 The Dark Age

-In 1985, DC attempted to reorganize and revise more than forty years of stories with the Crisis on Infinite Earths (1985-1986), obliterating its own continuity to various degrees.
+In 1985, DC attempted to reorganize and revise more than forty years of stories with the Crisis on Infinite Earths (1985–86), obliterating its own continuity to various degrees.
 This event’s aftermath included reboots of flagship characters Superman and Wonder Woman.

 Other aspects of the grim side of superheroes included the crippling and sexual assault of Barbara Gordon/Batgirl in Moore’s Batman: The Killing Joke (1988) and the controversial Batman: A Death in the Family (1988–1989), in which Robin Jason Todd dies, partly because fans voted for his demise.
 Marvel followed the dark trend with the angst-ridden X-Men, the spin-offs of which became the company’s best-selling franchise.
 Antiheroes, such as the mutant Cable, turn the teenage New Mutants team into a pro-mutant strike force, or X-Force.
 By 1988, Spider-Man’s most significant villain of the age, Venom, brought bitter justice to some and psychopathic serial violence to others.

 Following the deconstruction of the genre, superheroes were rebuilt when director Tim Burton revitalized the genre with the 1989 film Batman.
-Drawing popular attention back to comics, the film incited the comic book explosion of the early 1990’s.
-Key to this era were the overspeculation of superhero comic books with stunt story lines like the “Death of Superman” and “Knightfall,” with Superman, Batman, and many other highly recognizable DC characters being temporarily replaced by new and often bloodthirsty versions.
+Drawing popular attention back to comics, the film incited the comic book explosion of the early 1990s.
+Key to this era was the overspeculation of superhero comic books with stunt story lines like the “Death of Superman” and “Knightfall,” with Superman, Batman, and many other highly recognizable DC characters being temporarily replaced by new and often bloodthirsty versions.

 At the same time, alternative voices in the superhero genre somewhat destabilized the dominance of the major publishers DC and Marvel.
 Image Comics, an independent press serving as a confederation of established illustrators, began to publish Savage Dragon (1986– ), Spawn (1992– ), and Witchblade (1995– ).
 Known for both its style of characters, with bulging muscles and exaggerated breast sizes, and for action-oriented stories, Image wrapped a shiny exterior around its gritty heroes.
 In reaction to all the brutality in mainstream comics, the tongue-in-cheek Tick (1988–1993) appeared as a lighthearted spoof of the superhero genre and comic fans in general.